mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Markasher
-The mainworld of the Markasher system is not a planet at all but simply one of the larger planetoids of its two belts, Markasher α (the inner belt) and Markasher β (the outer belt).
+The mainworld of the Markasher system is not a planet at all but simply one of the larger planetoids of its two belts, Markasher$1 (the inner belt) and Markasher$1 (the outer belt).
 This 'world' is fortuitously located in a less dense region between the two belts where collisions are rare.
 Most of the system's actual terrestrial planets are far into the outer zone of the